 You’re the only one who can save them.
 Aren’t you?

 “Out of the way!”
-Jean said, pushing Tony firmly to one side.
+Jean exclaimed, pushing Tony firmly to one side.
 She had something in her other hand.
 Then, she swung one of her enormous shoes into the glass with a huge sharp THUD.
 She swung it again and again and, as Tony watched, the glass began to crack.

 On the fourth or fifth swing, the window exploded inwards.